 - BuddyPress hosting is a rising topic, as more and more sites are starting to use BuddyPress, which is “a bit” heavier than a 9-year-old Hello Dolly plugin by Matt Mullenweg.
 There is only one BuddyPress-centric hosting company right now, WeFoster, but that might be explained by the fact, that it’s just a WordPress with a special plugin.
 But that also gives you the ability to earn money by recommending the only dedicated hosting company out there!

 As you see, there are several options here as well, as always.
 And you are not restricted to combine several sources of income, like access to your BuddyPress how-tos or a newsletter with a paid membership.

-Initial question on Quora inspired me to write a blog post, but I really hope that you got the idea of the possibilities that are open to you.
+The initial question on Quora inspired me to write a blog post, but I really hope that you got the idea of the possibilities that are open to you.

-It’s a long road, with a rocky terrain, lots of turns, ups, and downs, but don’t be afraid to start, don’t be afraid to invest in your knowledge, and always try new things and combine different approaches.
+It’s a long road, with rocky terrain, lots of turns, ups, and downs, but don’t be afraid to start, don’t be afraid to invest in your knowledge, and always try new things and combine different approaches.
 After spending some time you will definitely find a path that works for you.